falseywinchnet/Cleanup/Release/Instructions.md

 - it links to complex, numeric, algorithm, cmath, and array headers only.
 - no dynamic memory- all static.
 16mb of stack reserved per instance.
 At most- 5mb used.
 - absolutely no memset or recursion anywhere- all standard arrays and clean behavior.
-- the fast versions expect an array of float, the correct versions expect array of doubles.
-- suggest using `fast` x86 for embedded devices.

 ```cpp
 //example implementation shim